makrai/notes/kratzer88-stage-level-individual-level-pred.md

 scrambling of 'well-behaved' indefinite objects Is not.
 We don't know yet what makes an indefinite object 'well -behaved' or 'ill-behaved' with respect to scrambling.
-And we will make no attempt et t�n exphmetion.
+And we will make no attempt et tan exphmetion.
 There are probebly several f8ctors involved.
 Apart from the type of verb, the type of noun phrase seems

 Published by ScholarWorks@UMass Amherst, 1989